Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Background and Motivation

 \end{enumerate}

-\section{Background and motivation}
+\section{Background and Motivation}

-\textbf{Foundation model architecture.} Most recent foundation models~\cite{brown2020language,touvron2023llama,zhang2022opt,scao2022bloom} are based on Transformer~\cite{vaswani2017attention} architecture.
+\textbf{Large-scale model architecture.} Most recent large-scale models~\cite{brown2020language,touvron2023llama,zhang2022opt,scao2022bloom} are based on Transformer~\cite{vaswani2017attention} architecture.
 Researchers scale models to various sizes by stacking transformer layers with different hidden sizes.
-An example computation schedule of transformer decoder layers is shown in Figure~\ref{fig:tp}.
-Each transformer layer consists of an attention block and a two-layer feed-forward network (FFN).
-The heavy computational loads of transformer blocks are matrix multiplications, and their parallelization has been well studied~\cite{georganas2012communication,van1997summa}.
+An example computation schedule of a transformer decoder model with \(L\) layers is shown in Fig.~\ref{fig:tp}.
+Each transformer layer comprises an attention block and a feed-forward network (FFN).
+In each training iteration, each layer first performs forward passes in order and then backward passes in reverse order.
+Backward passes typically have twice the computation overhead of forward passes.
+The heavy computational loads of transformer blocks are matmul, and their parallelization has been well studied~\cite{georganas2012communication,van1997summa}.

-\textbf{Data parallelism (DP).} DP~\cite{gan2021bagua,li2020pytorch,jiang2020unified} is the most common method of distributed model training.
-In DP, each device holds an entire model replica and trains on a data partition.
-Gradients are aggregated through collective communications, such as AllReduce~\cite{patarasuk2009bandwidth}, before updating parameters to maintain synchronization between models.
-However, DP may not be adequate for foundation models that could surpass the device's capacity, the usage of other parallelization is inevitable.

-\textbf{Tensor model parallelism (TMP).} TMP is a model-parallel approach proposed by Megatron-LM ~\cite{shoeybi2019megatron} and is well-known for large-scale transformer model training~\cite{jia2022whale,lai2023merak,ao2021end}.
-TMP is an expert-optimized strategy for transformer-based models, it partitions weight matrices across row or column dimensions, and adds AllReduce operations as shown in Figure~\ref{fig:tp}, to ensure correctness.
-Although TMP can reduce memory usage in foundation model training, the default TMP schedule introduces a large number of blocked AllReduce communication operations during both forward and backward passes, which can significantly slow down the model training.
+\textbf{Tensor model parallelism (TMP).} TMP is a model-parallel approach proposed by Megatron ~\cite{shoeybi2019megatron} and is well-known for large-scale transformer model training~\cite{jia2022whale,lai2023merak,ao2021end,li2023colossal}.
+TMP is an expert-optimized strategy for transformer-based models as shown in Fig.~\ref{fig:tp}.
+It partitions the weight matrices along the row dimension (requiring AllReduce in forward pass) or along the column dimension (requiring AllReduce in backward pass).
+Although TMP can reduce memory usage in model training, it introduces many data-dependent AllReduce communications during both forward and backward passes, slowing down the overall training process.